 Any owner, whose dog has a valid license pursuant to Section 6-33 as of February, 1 2015, shall be exempt from the provisions of this section as it relates to each dog owned and licensed prior to February 1, 2015.
 The exemption provided by this subsection shall be forever forfeit for any dog whose license is not renewed by February 1 of any subsequent year.

 Violations of this section shall constitute a Class 3 misdemeanor.

 Healthy alternatives to tethering are:

 Bring your dog inside.
 This is the ideal situation for your dog to become a part of the family.

 Install a fence.
-A secure fence, at the appropriate height, gives your dog limited freedom and makes house training easier, with quick access to the outdoors.
+A secure fence, at the appropriate height, gives your dog limited freedom and makes house training easier, allowing quick access to the outdoors.
 Fencing can be cheap and easy to put up.
-We are glad to provide information on organizations that will help you build or improve fences and dog runs, in your yard.
+We are glad to provide information on organizations that will help you build or improve fences and dog runs in your yard.

 Resource documents about tethering and tethering alternatives: